Victim Information Program (V.I.P.)

 The system will indicate if the offender is not in custody

 How to Register with V.I.P.

-Victims or family members of the victim of a crime can register for notification by returning a completed Crime Victim Notification Request Form and/or a Victim Impact Statement to the Georgia Office of Victim Services at the following address:
+Victims or family members of the victim of a crime can register for notification by returning a completed Crime Victim Notification Request Form and/or a Victim Impact Statement to the Office of Victim Services.
+Upon receiving a completed form, the Office of Victim Services will register the notification into the system.
+A letter is then mailed confirming the request has been received and recorded.
+Along with the confirmation letter, the registrant will also be issued a four-digit PIN (Personal Identification Number) that will be used to acknowledge that notification of a release has been successfully completed.

 Registered victims will automatically begin receiving computer generated notification calls when any of the following occurs: